MarvineGothic/AtariGAIL/README.md

 ## Run the code

-The main client `train.py` contains all needed tasks and algorithms:
+The main client `train.py` contains all needed tasks and algorithms to run trainings:
 * *'train_RL_expert'* -  train Reinforcement Learning agent using TRPO
 * *'RL_expert'* - sample trajectories from RL expert from previous task
 * *'human_expert'* - sample expert trajectories from a human game-play